The Geography of WATERS

 Springdale, PA 15144

-The NHD has its own addressing system based upon reaches instead of streets.
+NHDPlus has its own addressing system based upon reaches instead of streets.
 A reach is the portion of a stream between two points of confluence.
 A confluence is the location where two or more streams flow together.
-In the NHD addressing system, a reach code identifies each reach in the same manner that a street name identifies each street.
+In the NHDPlus addressing system, a reach code identifies each reach in the same manner that a street name identifies each street.
 Reach codes are comprised of the 8-digit watershed code followed a 6-digit arbitrarily-assigned sequence number.

 Using the reach coding scheme, we can see that watershed 01080105 contains the five reaches: